 2. Explore London's coolest neighbourhoods

 Saturdays offer the perfect opportunity to immerse yourself in London’s vibrant local culture across various areas of the city.
-Wander through the beautiful cobbled streets of Greenwich, where you can explore the stunning Painted Hall at the Old Royal Naval College, or delve into the home of modern timekeeping at the Royal Observatory Greenwich.
+Wander through the beautiful cobbled streets of Greenwich, where you can explore the stunning Painted Hall at the Old Royal Naval College or delve into the home of modern timekeeping at the Royal Observatory Greenwich.

-Discover cultural landmarks in Wembley Park such as the world-famous Wembley Stadium, the OVO Arena Wembley and Troubadour Wembley Park Theatre.
+Discover cultural landmarks in Wembley Park such as the world-famous Wembley Stadium, the OVO Arena Wembley and the Troubadour Wembley Park Theatre.
 The area makes a great base for those visiting the city, with hotels, restaurants, green spaces and the London Designer Outlet.

 3. Catch a Saturday matinee in London